-The Colorado White Fir, Abies concolor, is native to the mountains of western North America (not just Colorado) It is a medium to large evergreen coniferous tree.
-It is popular as an ornamental landscaping tree and young trees are often sold as Christmas trees.
-The trees are popular for Christmas trees and Christmas decoration due to its soft needles, generally excellent needle retention and abundance.
+The Colorado White Fir, Abies concolor, is native to the mountains of western North America.
+It is a medium to large evergreen coniferous tree popular as an ornamental landscaping tree and as a Christmas tree.

 09 of 26

-Rubeckia is known as coneflower or Black-eyed Susan.
-All types of rubeckia are native to North America and many species are cultivated in gardens for their showy yellow or gold flower heads.
+Rubeckia is known as coneflower or black-eyed Susan.
+All types of rubeckia are native to North America and many species are cultivated in gardens for their showy orange, yellow, or gold flower heads.

 10 of 26

-Dandelions, Taraxacum, are native to Eurasia and North America.
+Dandelions, Taraxacum, are native to Eurasia and North America and usually considered as an invasive weed.
 They are characterized by bright yellow flowers and leaves with a ragged sawtooth look and a deep tap root.
 The flowers are open during the day and close at night.
 Seeds are distributed from a fluffy round head with parachutes that break off and drift away.

 11 of 26